Mother of Millions (band): Name and logo

 The band's name comes from the plant Bryophyllum delagoense also known as 'Mother of Millions'.
 Bryophyllum delagoense reproduces by seed and by tiny plantlets that are produced at the tips of its fleshy (succulent) leaves.
 Dislodged leaves and broken leaf parts can also take root and give rise to new plants.
 This species is commonly spread in garden waste.
 The tiny seeds are probably wind and water dispersed and its leaves and plantlets may also be dislodged and spread by animals, vehicles, machinery, soil and slashers.

 In an interview, the band stated that the plant's toxicity and its uncontrolled reproduction are the two points that stand out as a metaphor regarding nature and society.

 The band's logo indicates toxicity and hazard, being an X sign.
 The logo gives the impression of an heraldic banner demonstrating the band's initials.

 Releases

 Human (2014)

 The band's debut album, Human, was released in February 2014.

-Mother of Millions' motto "Rise Evolve" comes from the chorus of the fifth track of the album, "Evolving".
+Mother of Millions' motto "Rise Evolve" comes from the chorus of the fifth track "Evolving".